 All ARK chews come in 3 color-coded toughness levels:

 • Standard/Soft - the softest, “chewiest” option that you can “sink your teeth” into the most.
 Recommended for mild chewing, or for those who like to chew on very soft items like fabric or gum.

 • XT are “Xtra Tough” - this option is firmer, but still chewy.
 Recommended for moderate chewing (for individuals who sometimes chew through things and/or have chewed through the standard level before).
-Depending on the shape of the chew), this level is usually most similar to the feel of Pink Pearl erasers.
+Depending on the shape of the chew), this level is usually most similar to the firmness of Pink Pearl erasers.

 • XXT are “Xtra Xtra Tough” - the most firm option.
-These are pretty tough and rigid, but still with some chewiness and "give."
-Recommended for avid chewing OR for those who like to chew on firm items.
-Although no chew tool is indestructible, these are usually the longest lasting option for heavy chewers.
+These are pretty tough and rigid, but still with a little chewiness / "give."
+Recommended for those who like to chew on firm items.
+Although no chew tool is indestructible, this is usually the longest lasting level for heavy chewers.